openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 ### Deception

 Deception is the attribute of fooling others, both directly and indirectly.
-You make a Deception check whenever you attempt to bluff, lie, socially dodge, or otherwise convince someone else that false information is true.
+You make a Deception roll whenever you attempt to bluff, lie, socially dodge, or otherwise convince someone else that false information is true.
 Deceptive characters can fool interrogators, create believable disguises, and pass off fake documents.

 #### Challenging Test of Deception (CR 15)